aziaziazi/learn_PHP/notes_1.md

 </p>
 ```

 This looks working like JS.
 However PHP run on the server, not the browser.
-This means I can access infos on the DB, custom build HTML before sending it and runing server side calculs and tasks.
+This means I can access infos on the DB, run server side calculs and tasks and custom build HTML before sending it and.

 ## Syntax